 A total maximum allowable harvest of 50 MSW and 50 grilse is allocated to the Mi'kmaq communities of Eskasoni, Membertou, Potlotek, We'koqma'q and Wagmatcook (Table 2).
-Catch data from the five Mi'kmaq communities indicated that 3 MSW, 0 grilse, and 0 Kelt were harvested from the North River in 2018; 0 in 2019.
-Since 2014, the North River did not consistently meet the CER (DFO, 2015b; DFO, 2016; DFO, 2017b; DFO, 2018b; DFO, 2020a; DFO, 2020b; DFO, 2020c DFO, 2021).
-The Mi'kmaq request that this allocation be maintained and will decide whether fishing will occur for 2022 following on DFO summer and fall counts, Mi'kmaq knowledge and meeting of the Unama'ki Mi'kmaw Salmon Advisory Committee.
+The Mi'kmaq request that this allocation be maintained and will decide whether fishing will occur for 2023 following on DFO summer and fall counts, Mi'kmaq knowledge and meeting of the Unama'ki Mi'kmaw Salmon Advisory Committee.
 Communication regarding the status at that time will be directed to Mi'kmaw salmon fishers following the summer and fall surveys.